David Oldfield (footballer): Managerial career

-Oldfield was named as Oxford caretaker-manager after the dismissal of Ian Atkins in March 2004 but his first game in charge was postponed due to bad weather and Graham Rix was appointed before the next; Oldfield finally took charge of Oxford as caretaker-manager for one game (a home defeat to Chester City) before the appointment of Brian Talbot in May 2005.
+Oldfield was named as Oxford caretaker manager after the dismissal of Ian Atkins in March 2004 but his first game in charge was postponed due to bad weather and Graham Rix was appointed before the next; Oldfield finally took charge of Oxford as caretaker manager for one game, a home defeat to Chester City, before the appointment of Brian Talbot in May 2005.
 He left Oxford's backroom staff in 2006.

-Some three days after Oldfield made his Tamworth debut, he was appointed as the new first team manager of Brackley Town on 4 December 2007, replacing Roger Ashby.
+Three days after Oldfield made his Tamworth debut, he was appointed as the new first team manager of Brackley Town on 4 December 2007, replacing Roger Ashby.
 In 2008 Oldfield was appointed as Reserve Team Manager at Peterborough United, and on 11 January 2011 he took charge of the first team for one match in between the departure of manager Gary Johnson and the appointment of Darren Ferguson as his replacement, a 2–1 home league win over Brentford.

 In July 2011, Oldfield left Peterborough to join West Bromwich Albion as a development coach.
 On 12 June 2014, Oldfield joined Milton Keynes Dons as Head of Academy Coaching He was appointed assistant manager to Jimmy Floyd Hasselbaink at Burton Albion in November 2014.
 On 4 December 2015, Oldfield left Burton to join Hasselbaink at Queens Park Rangers.

 Towards the end of the 2016–17 season Oldfield returned to Peterborough United on a trial basis after the departure of Lee Glover.
 At the end of the season he was appointed as assistant manager on a permanent basis under manager Grant McCann.
-He stepped in as caretaker-manager for one game in February 2018 after McCann's sacking (a 2–1 home victory over Walsall) before Steve Evans was appointed.
+He stepped in as caretaker-manager for one game in February 2018 after McCann's sacking, a 2–1 home victory over Walsall, before Steve Evans was appointed.
 Oldfield left the club the following month.

-Oldfield was appointed manager of Oxford City F.C. in March 2020.
+Oldfield was appointed manager of Oxford City in March 2020.